 The next stop is Cherry Point Estate Wines – a further 3.6 km away.
 In the summer enjoy La Terrazza – their bistro offering west coast inspired meals.

 From Cherry Point Estate Wines, it’s a beautiful 7 km cycle along Cherry Point Road and Cowichan Bay Road to reach the town of Cowichan Bay itself.
 The ride into town is steep and fun!
 Once there, poke about the stores, enjoy a baked good from True Grain Bread and an ice cream from The Udder Guys.

-Where to stay in the Cowichan Valley
+Where to stay in the valley

-There is no shortage of accommodation in the Cowichan Valley though if you are travelling self supported you will need to give some thought to where you may find an evening meal.
+There is no shortage of accommodation though if you are travelling self supported you will need to give some thought to where you may find an evening meal.
 Restaurants can be found in Mill Bay, Shawnigan Lake, Cowichan Bay, Cobble Hill, and Duncan.
 Check the Tourism Cowichan website for loads of great ideas on where to stay – including B&B’s, hotels, unique stays, and campsites.

 Day 5 (Option A) – Cycle from Cowichan Bay to Crofton and over to Salt Spring Island

 Highlights: Pretty back road cycling, wine tasting, raptor center, ferry ride, Salt Spring Island

 Total Distance: Cowichan Bay to Ganges via Crofton – 31 km

 Route: On the way to Crofton, 22 km by bike, there are a couple of worthwhile stops.
 If you’re into birds, check out The Raptors on Herd Road.
 You are also close to the Alderlea Vineyards.